PLangHQ/plang/Documentation/Settings.md

-# Plang Settings Management Guide
+﻿# Plang Settings Documentation

 ## Introduction

-Welcome to the Plang Settings Management Guide.
-This document is designed to help you understand how to effectively manage and utilize settings within your Plang applications.
-Settings are a fundamental aspect of Plang, allowing you to define and retrieve configuration values that are essential for your application's functionality.
+In Plang, settings are a powerful feature that allows you to manage configuration values dynamically.
+This document will guide you through retrieving, adding, and customizing settings in Plang.
+Whether you're a beginner or an advanced user, this guide will help you understand how to effectively use settings in your Plang applications.

-## Accessing Settings
+## Retrieving Settings

-In Plang, settings are accessed using the `%Settings.Name_of_Key%` syntax.
-This enables you to fetch the value associated with a specific key within your code.
-For instance, to retrieve an API key, you would use `%Settings.API_KEY%`.
+To retrieve a setting in Plang, you can use the syntax `%Settings.Name_of_Key%`.
+For example, to access an API key stored in settings, you would use `%Settings.API_KEY%`.
+If the setting is not found or is empty, Plang will prompt the user to provide the value.

-Should a setting be undefined, Plang will prompt you to input a value for it.
-Here's an example of how to incorporate a setting within a goal:
+### Example

 ```plang
 APIRequest